Sengge Namgyal: Biography

-Sengge was born to Jamyang Namgyal and a Balti mother, Gyal Khatun.
+Sengge was born to Jamyang Namgyal and Gyal Khatun, daughter of the Balti king Ali Mīr, better known by his title Anchan (lit.
+'The Great').
 He was a devout Buddhist.

 In his youth, he showed great martial skill and a flair for command.
 Talents which got him the command of the army.
 In 1614, he captured the mining town of Rudok followed by Spurangs, another important gold mining town, in 1615.
 The plunder and the output from these towns financed the building projects he would later commission as the King.
 In 1616, on the death of his father, Jamyang Namgyal, he ascended to the throne.
 He completed the conquests of Kingdom of Ngaris after a brief siege of Guge castle (Tsaparang) in 1619.